robertgarrigos/config_deploy/README.md

 - Install this module using the official Backdrop CMS instructions at https://docs.backdropcms.org/documentation/extend-with-modules.
 - Visit the configuration page under Administration > Configuration >
-- Development > Configuration >  Deploy (admin/config/development/configuration/
+- Development > Configuration >  Deploy
-- deploy) and create a new snapshot of the active config dir.
+(admin/config/development/configuration/deploy) and create a new snapshot of the active config dir.
+- Install this module in the staging and production sites also!

 Documentation
 -------------